Blazikener/Stock-Sales-Predcition/README.md

 Future Improvements

-🛠 Installation
+Installation
 Make sure you have Python 3.8+ installed.

-Install dependencies:

-bash
-Copy
-Edit
-pip install -r requirements.txt
+Also make sure to install all the docs from the repository.

 Place your CSV file: